Evolving Utilization of Solid Energy Fuels (EUSEF)

 Atmospheric particulate matter in proximity to mountaintop coal mines: Sources and potential environmental and human health impacts

-Although the traditional use of solid fuels such as coal for electric power generation in the U.S. has declined, other uses for solid fuels and their byproducts are rapidly evolving.
-Internationally, construction of new generation facilities to provide electricity to previously underserved areas has kept worldwide coal demand steady.
-The Evolving Utilization of Solid Energy Fuels (EUSEF) project balances energy and non-energy resource aspects of coal and other solid fuels together with consideration of the environmental impacts of their use.
+Although the traditional use of solid fuels such as coal has been electric power generation, the increasing demand for stable energy and the development of other uses for solid fuels and their byproducts are rapidly evolving.
+The Evolving Utilization of Solid Energy Fuels (EUSEF) project balances energy and non-energy resource aspects of coal and other solid fuels together with consideration of the broader impacts of their use.
 This project covers emerging aspects of solid fuels, as well as quantitative assessments of the quantity, quality, and economic potential of the Nation's solid fuel resources.

 The EUSEF project includes Energy Resources Program (ERP) tasks in the Geology, Energy & Minerals Science Center (GEMSC) and the Central Energy Resources Science Center (CERSC):

-Critical minerals, including rare earth elements (REEs), are needed for many modern technologies and are necessary to facilitate the development of low-carbon energy sources, such as wind and solar.
-The U.S. is heavily import-reliant for REEs, so there is significant interest in strengthening the domestic supply of REEs and other critical minerals.
-Certain occurrences of coal, coal byproducts, and coal wastes are enriched in REEs and are therefore being investigated for their potential as REE resources.
-The objective of this task is to provide detailed information on solid energy resources and byproducts, such as coal, coal waste, and coal combustion byproducts, as potential sources of critical minerals.
+Critical minerals, including rare earth elements (REEs), are needed for many modern technologies central to American prosperity and security.
+The U.S. is heavily import-reliant for REEs, so there is significant interest in strengthening the domestic supply of REEs and other critical minerals to achieve American energy dominance.
+Certain occurrences of coal, coal byproducts, coal wastes, and uranium are enriched in REEs and are therefore being investigated for their potential as REE resources.
+The objective of this task is to provide detailed information on solid energy resources and byproducts as potential sources of critical minerals.

-This task addresses both beneficial and detrimental aspects resulting from continued and past use of coal.
-These aspects include: 1) coal quality, and benefits of coal preparation in reducing harmful pollutants; 2) transport and fate of organic and inorganic contaminants during storage and disposal of waste coal and coal ash, on site, in landfills, and in impoundments, including wastes from coal preparation; 3) beneficial uses of coal and coal ash, including use of coal ash for neutralization of acidic drainage from coal mines; and 4) impact of coal transfer, transport, shipping and distribution, including coal transfer for export.
+This task addresses both beneficial and challenging aspects resulting from continued and past use of coal.
+These aspects include: 1) coal quality, and the benefits of coal preparation in reducing harmful pollutants in addition to providing clean coal to power American prosperity; 2) transport and fate of organic and inorganic contaminants during storage and disposal of coal and coal byproducts, including wastes from clean coal preparation; 3) beneficial uses of coal and coal ash, including use of coal ash for neutralization of acidic drainage from coal mines; and 4) impact of coal transfer, transport, shipping and distribution, including coal transfer for export.
 Work on this task is done in conjunction with the Eastern Energy and Environmental Laboratory, Advancements in Geochemistry and Geomicrobiology of Energy Resources Project, and the Energy Lifecycle Integrated Science Team.

 Petroleum source rock potential is closely related to the paleoceanographic characteristics of the depositional environment, including oxidation/reduction (redox) conditions and related biogeochemical cycling of major, minor, and trace elements by diverse microbial communities.
 Source rock characterization has traditionally relied upon a suite of trace metal proxies that are largely based on thermodynamic predictions.
 The objective of this task is to develop a suite of new trace metal proxies that we can use to characterize the depositional environments of source rocks.
 These new proxies will be informed by current research on the biogeochemical cycling of trace metals in modern marine environments and are of potential interest for the oil and gas industry, as well as economic geologists investigating sedimentary ore deposits.

-In addition to maintaining compliance with data management policies and initiatives, this task provides a central administrative repository for existing solid energy fuel data, including the National Coal Resources Data System (NCRDS) and the World Coal Quality Inventory (WoCQI), ensuring that these valuable USGS database products will continue to be available to interested users.
+In addition to maintaining compliance with data management policies and initiatives, this task provides a central administrative repository for existing solid energy fuel data, ensuring that these valuable USGS database products will continue to be available to interested users.
+Products, including the National Coal Resources Data System (NCRDS), the World Coal Quality Inventory (WoCQI), and Geographic Information System coal fields mapping are available to all those seeking information on our Nation’s vast energy resources.

 Rock Mechanics Database for Coal (CERSC)